telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/visual-studio-extensions-options.md

 >note Changing the folder path will not move existing folder contents from your previous path.
 Please, move your previous folder contents manually in case you still want to use them.

-## Telerik UI for ASP.NET AJAX Settings
+## Telerik® UI for ASP.NET Ajax Settings

-All settings falling under the AJAX category affect only the **Telerik UI for ASP.NET AJAX** Visual Studio Extensions.
+All settings falling under the AJAX category affect only the **Telerik® UI for ASP.NET Ajax** Visual Studio Extensions.

 ![AJAX Settings](images/introduction-vsx_optionsdialog_specific.png)